HKristof136/msc_thesis_2025/README.md

 # Project README

+## TODO:

+- ***Model from scratch***: using TensorFlow 2.0 available capabilities
+- FDM: On US options using LU decomposition is not optimal and reducing the precision to $\mathcal{O}(\Delta t, (\Delta S)^2)$
+- Cleaning pricer module, remove redundant calculations (e.g. for KI barriers use the Call/Put and KO pricers)
+- Implement parent level greek calculations
+- Actually creating the requirements.txt for reproduction

 ## Overview

 This repository contains the codebase for my MSc thesis project.
 The project is organized into several folders, but this README will focus on the `pricer` and `neural_network` folders.